agda/agda/doc/user-manual/language/lexical-structure.rst

   ``US``   31       ``SP``   32       ``DEL``  127
   ======== ======== ======== ======== ======== ======== ======== ========

-  Character literals map to the :doc:`built-in character type <built-ins>` and cannot be overloaded.
+  Character literals map to the :ref:`built-in character type <built-in-char>` and cannot be overloaded.

   Examples: ``'A'``, ``'∀'``, ``'\x2200'``, ``'\ESC'``, ``'\32'``, ``'\n'``,
   ``'\''``, ``'"'``.

 .. _strings:
+.. _lexical-structure-string-literals:

 Strings
   String literals are sequences of, possibly escaped, characters enclosed in double quotes ``"``.
 They follow the same rules as `character literals
   <characters_>`_ except that double quotes ``"`` need to be escaped rather
   than single quotes ``'``.
-String literals map to the :doc:`built-in string type <built-ins>` and cannot be overloaded.
+String literals map to the :doc:`built-in string type <built-in-string>` and cannot be overloaded.

   Example: ``"Привет \"мир\"\n"``.